chimera-linux/chimera-linux.github.io/_docs/installation/install.md

 The base packages for U-Boot devices come with a default kernel command line in `/etc/u-boot-cmdline`.
 This contains a pre-defined `root=` parameter that is suitable for the default partitioning as shipped with the device images.
-This will not work with custom partition layouts, for exmaple when using LVM/LUKS or when your partition label is different, and it's only present so that U-Boot configuration can be generated statically without executing code in the target root, so you can remove it (the U-Boot menu
+This will not work with custom partition layouts, for example when using LVM/LUKS or when your partition label is different, and it's only present so that U-Boot configuration can be generated statically without executing code in the target root, so you can remove it (the U-Boot menu